WICG/background-sync/explainer.md

 ```
 * `register` registers sync events for whichever SW matches the current document, even if it's not yet active.
 * `id`: The name given to the sync request.
 This name is required to later unregister the request.
 A new request will override an old request with the same id.
-* `minDelayMs`: The number of milliseconds to wait before triggering the first sync event.
-This may be delayed for several hours in resource constrained environments.
+* `minDelayMs`: The suggested number of milliseconds to wait before triggering the first sync event.
+This may be delayed further (for coalescing purposes or to reserve resources) by a UA-determined amount of time.
 Subsequent intervals will be based from the requested initial trigger time.
-* `maxDelayMs`: The maximum number of milliseconds to wait before firing the event.
-The event will be fired by this deadline even if the other conditions are not met.
+* `maxDelayMs`: The suggested maximum number of milliseconds to wait before firing the event.
+Typically, the event will be fired by this deadline even if the other conditions are not met.
+In some resource constrained settings the maxDelayMs may be delayed further.
 Does not apply to periodic events.
 The default value is 0, which means no max.
 * `minPeriodMs`: A suggestion of the minimum time between sync events.
 A value of 0 (the default) means the event does not repeat.
-This value is a suggestion and may be delayed for several hours in resource constrained environments (e.g., when on battery).
+This value is a suggestion and may be delayed for a UA-specific period of time in resource constrained environments (e.g., when on battery).
 * `minRequiredNetwork`: One of "network_none", "network_any", or "network_not_mobile". "network_none" means there is no restriction on the network status, no connection is necessary. "network_any" means that any network connection will do, as long as there is something.
 And "network_not_mobile" means any network type that's not a mobile network, such as 2G, 3G, or 4G.
 The default value is "network_any".
-* `minRequiredState`: One of "state_any", "state_charging", or "state_charging_idle".
-The default is "state_any".
+* `chargingRequired`: True if the device must be on AC power when the event is fired.
+* `idleRequired`: True if the device must be in an idle state (UA determined) when the event is fired.
 * `data`: Any additional data that may be needed by the event.
 The size of the data may be limited by the UA.
 * `description`: A description string justifying the need of the sync event to be presented to the user if permissions to use background sync is required by the UA.
 * `lang`: The language used in the description string.